S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   facilitate the meeting (timebox dialogue and use rounds where valuable)
 -   when useful, compile an agenda before the meeting and share it with attendees in advance
     -   include details of any prerequisites that can help attendees to prepare
-    -   further items may come up when hearing status reports
+    -   further agenda items may come up when hearing status reports

 ---